FortAwesome/Security-Docs-and-Attestation/Request_for_Security_Information.md

 Payment information is processed via secure 3rd parties and the only information about our clients that we must store is a contact email address.
 From a privacy perspective, while using Font Awesome, we collect some logs for standard troubleshooting and analytics purposes but we make no attempt associate IP information with individuals, nor do we share or sell the information we do have.
-Even if we did, we're not certain in what case anyone would care if a person happened to visit a site that happened to serve some awesome icons.

 #### Known Security Risks Associated with Font Awesome